-Thank you for your interest in the NERCOMP 2018 Annual Conference!
-Please take some time to read the NERCOMP Annual Conference Call for Proposals, which explains the information you will be asked to provide when filling out this form.
+Thank you for your interest in the 2020 NERCOMP Annual Conference!
+Please take some time to read this call for proposals (CFP) page, which explains the information you will be asked to provide when submitting a proposal.

 Before Writing Your Proposal

 Please complete the following steps before you fill out the form and submit your proposal: